Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       5. [GitHub](https://github.com/) (Store projects after being pushed from Gitpod.)
       6. [Balsamiq](https://balsamiq.com/) (Used to design the layout of the website.)
       7. [PicResize](https://picresize.com/) (Used for resizing images that are too large.)
+      8. [Coolors](https://coolors.co/) (Used to find a matching color for website theme.)

 - ## Testing

      1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) and results show no errors.
-     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show to errors.
+     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show 1 warnings about imported style sheets are not checked in direct input and file upload modes but it's not affecting the site.

     - ### Testing User Stories from User Experience (UX) Section